Larne set to beat other suitors by clinching a deal for Loughgall striker Benji Magee

-EXCLUSIVE: Champions Larne win the race to sign Loughgall striker Beni Magee
+EXCLUSIVE: Champions Larne win the race to sign Loughgall striker Benji Magee

 The News Letter understands the Northern Ireland U21 international is set to complete a deal at Inver Park tomorrow ahead of Larne's Europa Conference League play-off first leg against Lincoln Red Imps on Thursday night.